 How to improve your cybersecurity response capabilities with Ekran System

-Ekran System is a comprehensive insider risk management platform that can strengthen a company’s cybersecurity strategy at a number of different levels including managing user identities, managing access of privileged users, monitoring and auditing user activity, and detecting and responding to cybersecurity incidents in near real-time.
+Ekran System is a comprehensive insider risk management platform that can strengthen a company’s cybersecurity strategy at a number of different levels including managing user identities, managing access of privileged users, monitoring user activities, and detecting and responding to cybersecurity incidents in near real-time.
 It is a comprehensive cybersecurity solution that companies can use to detect malicious insider activity, automate their response to cybersecurity incidents, and provide evidence for investigation.

 Here are a few of the features that Ekran System provides: